poirier/wcperoku/README.md

 1. Upload the package file to developer.roku.com:

-    1. Go to your developer dashboard at https://developer.roku.com (click Dashboard)
+    1. Go to your developer dashboard at https://developer.roku.com (click Dashboard) or go directly to https://developer.roku.com/dev/dashboard (unless Roku has reorganized their site again).

     1. Under "My Channels", click the channel you're releasing.